Z3r0XG/ckpool-lhr/README.md

 ## Acknowledgment

-This software is a fork of CKPOOL by Con Kolivas.
+This software is a fork of CKPool by Con Kolivas.
 The original project is provided free of charge under the GPLv3 license.
 We honor and acknowledge Con Kolivas's foundational work that made this fork possible.